ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 **Galaxy: Gemi'holon**<br>
 **Sector: Emhetra**<br>
 **System: Reg'tiak**<br>
+**Planet Vit'os**

+_northern polar area_

 It was a bug hunt.
 I hate bug hunts, hive swarmers feel no pain, and dispense it without mercy.
 My job is much harder on bug hunts.
 What do they want with this shadt hole of a world anyway?
 It's not very green, the weather matches the landscape, bleak and uninviting.
-Despite the grey clouds, rain has not touched this dusty ground in a long time I'm guessing; there is plenty of lightning though, blue and white snaps that compliment the sharp angles of the terrain.
-Legionatus command had sent her squad of exa'legionate troopers to these mountains to find a local militia, that had gone missing while responding to distressed citizens.
-The latest of many mysterious disappearances on this border world.
+Despite those black and grey clouds, rain hasn't touched this place in a long time I'm guessing; there is plenty of lightning though, blue and white and snappy; the bolts compliment the sharp angles of the mountain terrain, and the grey rocks compliment the grey and black clouds.
+Haven't seen a trace of the militia or citizens Legionatus command sent us to this place to find; not gonna hold my breath for any either.

-During pre-drop briefing, command had informed them that cross-void swarmers —with an impossibly long official designation but known in this space simply as vetaxa's— had been moving quickly throughout this sector.
-The suddenly missing citizens in mass, seemingly random episodes where little or no traces are left, combined with known vetaxa's activity; made Legionatus command believe the would be a bug hunt for vetaxa's swarmers.
-This mission will end like they usually do thought Prix —lots of dead bugs.
-Not expecting much beyond that.
+During pre-drop briefing commander Ter Hemner had told her —and the rest of her squad of exa'legionate troopers— that "cross-void swarmers —known in this space as vetaxa's— are believed to be responsible for mass losses of life without a trace; in systems: Matcha'tiak, Hol-dreda, and Eli'par.
+Our current location in the Reg'tiak system, is far from the border where these attacks occurred —the Terr'tai'deroga sector—.
+However, the vatex's are capable of jumping up to forty stardex (~ 40LY); if they have planted a hive beacon on a planet or other body in an area..."
+Hemner said more but the extra intel was clear; word is...command thinks this is a bug hunt and so, lots of dead bugs, don't expect much more than that Prix.

+To the the exa'legionate troopers, a "bug hunt" is a simple minded affair; to deal with a simple minded enemy; or draw out the bigger enemy.
+For the commanders, the bigger enemy was a jackpot; to the troopers, it didn't really feel like something lucky; troopers were used to unlucky things.

-At least —during a bug hunt— it's easy to tell friend from foe.
-Prix's eyes caught a spiny shadow moving far ahead of her squad.
+At least during a bug hunt it's easy to tell friend from foe.
+I see a spiny looking shadow in the rocks ahead; raising the trooper leader.

-"Dixo two, movement ahead"<br>
+Prix: "Dixo two, movement ahead"<br>
 Dixo: "copy"<br>
-_pfump pfump pfump brapp brapp_<br>

-The troopers fired their mag bolters into a swarm pouring out from the low rocks, the bolter reports mixing with sharp bangs from the expolding bolt ammunition.
-That's 20..21..22, her nero-interface updating command with the number of dead swarmers.
-Gotta remember to keep an eye on the rocks above...I can't see anything with all that interference.
-After what she estimated was at least 60 swarmers getting gunned down, the din of gunfire abruptly stopped.
-The attack seems over.
+Dixo: "contact ground swarmers"<br>
+_PFump-PFump-PFump BRRapp BRRapp_<br>

+Watch the for a support request signal...looks like they've got it handled.
+The troopers are reporting: 20..21..22 dead swarmers, didn't even need grenades, just a few exa'bolts a piece.
+Gotta remember to keep an eye on the rocks above...I can't see anything with all that interference, are those clouds just ash?.
+40....45... guess they aren't going to let me take any down.
+50...58...60. _PFump-mpp-mp BRapp-app-ap_ \*guns silent\*

+Attack seems over.

-A blinking amber symbol in her upper HUD told her the boss wanted an update.
+An amber symbol starts blinking in her upper HUD; the boss wants an update.

 Prix: "Squad I see all green?"

-Each trooper confirmed through their own interface they had no injuries; as they did, green dots lighted up in the lower right corner of her HUD; until fourteen —one for each trooper— was lit.
+Each trooper confirmed through their own interface they had no injuries; as they did, green dots —on for all fourteen troopers— lit up in the lower right corner of her HUD..

 Prix: "Command we are all clear"

-Commander Ter Hemner should be pleased at our efficiency?
+Commander Ter Hemner should be pleased at our efficiency?<br>
 Not by his tone....<br>
 Hemner: "AIRBORNE INCOMING!"

- _CRAAACK_ She couldn't tell which other support trooper fired the heavy bolter shot, but she followed its victim's fall backwards to the rest of the incoming airborne swarm.
-In a single movement she swung her heavy bolter up to sight and meet the air ambushers.
-They look nasty, —everything the pre-drop briefing had promised— talons and spines, animated by a furious, destructive, primal instinct; all attached to more wings than seems necessary. _CRAAACK_ her bolt went dead center through the nerve stem of a flyer; it tumbled forwarded, the echoing from her shot still sounding when it plunged into the ground. _CRAACK_.._CRAACK_ two more down.
-Trooper mag bolters —sounding like small puffs compared to her long range rifle— joined into taking down the flyers.
-Seemingly syncronized with the flyers, ground swarmers charged out from the rocks and over the bodies of their fallen brethren. _BOOOMM BOOOMM BOOOMM_ guess the troopers decided to bring out the bigger munitions. _BOOOMM BOOOMM_ Yeah, splattered the last bit it looks like.

- In the corner of her HUD two of the green lights turned blue, indicating minor wounds.
-Looks like I'm on the clock.
-She powered up her position translator and teleported into the cover of some rocks near the squad.
-A bright flash followed by a shrieking bang giving away her movement and destination.
-Opening eyes that she closed to ease translation disorientation, she felt the ground under her feet, stowed her weapon, deployed her medic shield, and turned to find the wounded troopers.
-One of the blue dots started blinking; one of the other support troopers had gotten to the other injured trooper and was assessing.

-There they are, plenty of cover, defensive perimeter setup, checking in the injury and downloading their info and vitals, scanning the trooper.
+ _CRAAACKackkack_ Oh FUJUT were are THEY?
+There's one falling, dead, and there is the rest, do I even need to sight? _CRAAACKackkack_ "one bolt, one nerve stem", these bugs are fast, guess that's why they has so many wings.
+FujuT!
+Ajats!  _CRAAACKackkack_ That one was charging me I think.  _CRAAACKackkack_ That one definitely was; we have mutual feeling it seems. _CRAAACKackkack_ do I need to activate?... _CRAAACKackkack_ Activating distress.

+ Prix: "I don't think I can't take all of them down"
+ Dixo: "CONCUSSION GRENADES"
+ _BOOOMM BOOOMM BOOOMM_
+Ummff!
+Deploying shield, switching to carbine...shadt...Hemner's gonna kill me when he finds out I dropped my heavy bolter...but those concussion blasts?...
+ _BOOOMM BOOOMM_
+Upfff...that's close troopers...even for guided concussion grenades.
+Oh more ground swarmers are coming, charging through their dead brethren doesn't seem smart.
+ _BOOOMM BOOOMM BOOOMM_
+Look like the last of them.

+Dixo: "All contacts terminated"
+Hemner: "Squad Hettra you are all clear"
+Ughh, breath deep...the nausea will pass...the war shock symptoms always do...

+In the corner of her HUD two of the green lights turned blue, indicating casualties; looks like I'm on the clock.
+Both injured callsigns are new, replacements for lost troopers that came in on the last rotation.
+Powering up position translator, I see a good spot with rock cover.
+Close to one of the injuries; close my eyes, relax, it'll be quick, _BLAAPBANGannggang_.
+Few things are louder, or brighter than a position translation by a standard issue, exa'legionate support trooper, location projector.

+opening my eyes; stowing my carbine; some more nausea —different than before; also something I've experienced a thousand times.
+Wait till I can feel the ground under my feet...ok heading to the injured trooper \*one of the blue dots in her HUD starts blinking\*; Other casualty is getting taken care of, one less injured on the field.

+There's the injured trooper, under plenty of cover, starting vital and data download, starting medical scan, checking-in the injury.

 Both dots start blinking in her HUD.

- Semeshea Emyatta, callsign Emyatta 6; Sedra'hk'not, —a tough and resilient gene nexus— had sustained a deep gash; grazing a few bones; from mid abdomen, to mid chest.
-The gash must have bled hard for so much blood to get out before her suit sealed her with arrestor foam.
-Both of her hearts are beating at an elevated rate; she seems to be in some pain, not enough for an acid wound though, no sign of poising.
+Info downloaded: Semeshea Emyatta, callsign Emyatta 6; Sedra'hk'not*, —a tough and resilient gene-nexus— has sustained a deep laceration; grazing a few bones; no organs damaged; no major blood vessels damaged; from mid abdomen, to mid chest.
+The cut must have bled hard; there is so much blood on her; also a really wide gash in her armor; the arrestor foam has done its job, it stopped all the bleeding.
+Both of her hearts are beating at an elevated rate; she seems to be in some pain, not enough for an acid wound though, no sign of poisoning.
 Alright, shield detached, firing mount stakes — _pmp_ —, activating atmospheric lock out field, med kit and wash cooker powered up.

 Prix: "Can you her me?"<br>
- Her face mask goes from opaque to clear, revealing a green smooth skinned face with two purple and black eyes and a well angled hemegeniocx type face and head —two eyes, above a protruding nasal passage, above a single mouth.
-Wow she's good looking...stay focused Prix...
+Her face mask goes from opaque to clear, revealing a green smooth skinned face with two purple and black eyes and a well angled hemegeniocx type face and head —two eyes, above a protruding, angular nasal passage, all above a singular mouth.

-The nice mouth speaks.<br>
+Wow one good looking trooper...stay focused Prix...

+Her mouth is moving, she's answering, ugh the translator is lagging...
 Shemeshea: "Yes"<br>
 I could get used to that voice, translated or not...<br>
 Prix: "I'm going to remove your armor to get a better scan so I can fix you up"<br>
 Shemeshea: "OK doc"<br>
 Prix: "Follow the light with your eyes"<br>

-Her pupils are dilated, not sure what that means, making a physio query; should do a quick cognitive test while that runs.<br>
+Breaking out some basic stimulus tests; her pupils are dilated, not sure what that means, making a physio query; should do a quick cognitive test while that query runs.<br>

 Prix: "Whats you GN-type?"<br>
 Shemeshea "Sedra'hk'not"<br>